 874.230.
-Notwithstanding Section 874.220, where a person having or claiming an unrecorded lien upon the property or part thereof is not joined as a party in the action but is actually known to the plaintiff at any time before entry of the interlocutory judgment of partition, the judgment shall not affect the interest of such person in the portion of the property or proceeds of sale thereof allocated to the plaintiff.
+Notwithstanding Section 874.220, where a person having or claiming an unrecorded lien upon the property or part thereof is not joined as a party in the action but the existence or claim of the lien is actually known to the plaintiff at any time before entry of the interlocutory judgment of partition, the judgment shall not affect the interest of such person in the portion of the property or proceeds of sale thereof allocated to the plaintiff.